vcz-fr/TheFollowUp/_posts/2017/12/2017-12-08-polygon-shredder.md

     url: "https://www.clicktorelease.com/code/polygon-shredder/"
     dead: false

-tweet: "This is a very satisfying visualization of shredded polygons!"
+message: "This is a very satisfying visualization of shredded polygons!"
 ---